-Well, it’s May and I got some emails from analysts, Gurus and whatever, who were predicting a strong fall of the markets in May.
+Over the last months, I received some emails by analysts and gurus who forecasted a dramatic fall of the markets in May.

-They were obviously mostly guessing that something could happen because nobody could imagine that Mr. Trump would start his commercial war with China exactly in May and the problem is: if this news wouldn’t have been there, would the market have fallen in any case or would it be still heading to new highs?
+However, they were obviously simply guessing that something would happen, because nobody could imagine that Mr. Trump would start his commercial war with China exactly in May.
+So, the problem is: if this didn’t happen, would the markets fall all the same, or would they be still heading to new highs?